Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Discrepancy Modeling Framework

-In this approach, the discrepancy model recovers missing deterministic physics within the model-measurement mismatch to improve the known, approximate model.
-The discrepancy dynamics are the dynamical error between measurement derivatives and approximate dynamics, ${\bf E}_f(t)= \dot{\bf y}_k(t) - f({\bf y}_k (t)) $.
+In this approach, the discrepancy model learns the deterministic dynamical error within the model-measurement mismatch to improve the known, approximate dynamical model.
+The discrepancy is learned in the dynamical space to resolve the error between measurement derivatives and approximate dynamics, ${\bf \dot{x}_D}(t_k) = \dot{\bf y}_k - f({\bf y}_k) $.

 The formulation begins with Eqns. (\ref{eq:plato}-\ref{eq:measurements}).
-Using the suite of data-driven methods proposed, a discrepancy model $G({\bf y}_k,t)$ is learned using the dynamical error calculated as:
+The discrepancy model ${{\delta}_f}(\cdot)$ estimates the dynamical relationship between measurements and deterministic dynamical error: